 - Place a night light in your little one’s room.

-- Incite your toddler to take one of his stuffed animals to bed with him if he does not do this yet.
+- Invite your toddler to take one of their stuffed animals to bed if they don’t do this yet.

-- Invite him to choose his sheets, duvet and even his bed!
+- Invite them to choose their sheets, duvet, and even their kid’s bed!